 Have you and the kids ever made paper chain garlands?
 It was my grandmother’s favorite way to decorate for any occasion.
 Not only did they make the room look lively, it was also a good way to keep us busy.
 Making garlands is an excellent way to develop fine motor skills.
 Our felt garlands actually work on buttoning and are reusable, making them perfect both for home and preschool settings.

 This page contains affiliate links.
 Please visit our disclosure page for more information.

 Felt Garlands for Buttoning and Fine Motor Practice

-Not only are felt garlands fun party decorations, making them helps children to develop a variety of fine motor and visual spatial skills.
-It’s easy to turn making the garlands into a group project that encourages cooperation.
+Not only are felt garlands fun party decorations, making them helps children to develop a variety of fine motor and visual-spatial skills.
+It’s easy to turn this craft project into a group project that encourages cooperation.
 Our felt garlands are perfect for therapy and preschool settings.

 Target Skills for Making Felt Garlands:

 Materials Needed to Make Our Reusable Felt Garlands:

 - Needle and thread

 - Sew button on one end.
 You can start with large buttons and reduce the size as the child learns to button.

 - Cut a slit in the other side.